hiranthaR/Json-to-Dart-Model/README.md

 - convert json you selected in to dart model classes.

 ### How to use
-1. Select a valid json.Press `Shift + Ctrl + P` and search for `Convert from Selection`.
+1. Select a valid json.Press `Ctrl + P` and search for `Convert from Selection`.
 Provide a Base class name and location to save.

-2. Copy a valid json.Press `Shift + Ctrl + P` and search for `Convert from Clipboard`.
+2. Copy a valid json.Press `Ctrl + P` and search for `Convert from Clipboard`.
 Provide a Base class name and location to save.

 3. Useing short cuts